Blaenau Ffestiniog Central railway station: The Ffestiniog Railway returns

 The Festiniog Railway closed in 1946.
 In the mid-1950s visionary preservationists started the herculean task of rebuilding the line, primarily as a tourist railway.
 The FR had always had a track between their and what became Blaenau Ffestiniog Central, they also owned the land beneath.
-In the Nineteenth Century they used this to block extensions southeast by the LNWR or northwest by the GWR which would have threatened their hold on their core business - slate traffic.
+In the 19th century they used this to block extensions southeast by the LNWR or northwest by the GWR which would have threatened their hold on their core business: slate traffic.
 Although the FR closed in 1946, it was not dissolved, meaning the preservationists had this line of route through the heart of Blaenau.
 They used this to facilitate rather than block radical change in the early 1960s, coming to an accommodation with British Railways whereby BR would build their cross-town link from through the remains of Blaenau Ffestiniog Central in such a way that room could be found for the FR to fit alongside if and when it returned to Blaenau.

 Twenty years later the cross-town link was slewed to the north and FR rails were laid alongside to their south, both leading to a brand new interchange station on the site of Blaenau Ffestiniog Central, which had itself been built on the site of station almost a hundred years earlier.
 The standard gauge part opened on 22 March 1982, followed by the FR part on 25 May 1982.